 - You must ensure that the previous owner has paid for all the due bills.
 It may include utility bills, water bills, and property tax.
 To sail on a safe boat, try to understand the reason behind the selling of the property.

 - If the resale property is more than ten years old, then you must get its structure checked.
 For that, you can conduct a home inspection before buying the old house.
 For much-needed information, learn the importance of hiring an independent building inspector before property purchase.
+If you live in South West Sydney region you can obtain building and pest inspections Oran Park

 - Last but not least, a loan on the resale property is a vital parameter that needs both of your eyes.
 Examine with extra caution as the lender would provide you with a loan based on the condition of the structure.